 - Mistakes to be avoided

-Having a federal student loan would make you automatically entitled to receive several financial benefits.
-Under the Income-Driven Repayment plan, a repayment extension of up to 20 to 25 years is granted.
+Having a Federal student loan (except Parent PLUS Loans) would make you automatically entitled to receive several financial benefits.
+Under the Income-Driven Repayment Plan, a repayment extension of up to 20 to 25 years is granted.

 As the payment is significantly smaller, more interest is paid over the length of the loan.